Facilitating Peer Review

 • This tool is a good option if discussion activities are already a part of your course design and you do not need the reviewers to be anonymous.

-• Discussion threads and replies allow users to embed or attach various file types, including attaching documents and files or embedding video or audio via Kaltura Media.
+• Discussion posts and replies allow users to embed or attach various file types, including attaching documents and files or embedding video or audio via Kaltura Media.

 • You will need to provide your students with instructions on how to conduct the review, including posting work for review and how, where, and when to provide feedback.